Waltair Veerayya

-Waltair Veerayya is a 2023 Indian Telugu-language action comedy film directed by Bobby Kolli and produced by Mythri Movie Makers.
-The film stars Chiranjeevi as the title character alongside Ravi Teja, Shruti Haasan, and Catherine Tresa.
+Waltair Veerayya is a 2023 Indian Telugu-language action thriller film directed by Bobby Kolli and produced by Mythri Movie Makers.
+The film stars Chiranjeevi as the title character alongside Ravi Teja, Shruti Haasan, Catherine Tresa, Prakash Raj, Bobby Simha, Rajendra Prasad, and Vennela Kishore.
+The film was announced in August 2021.
+Principal photography commenced in December 2021 with filming taking place in Hyderabad, Visakhapatnam and Malaysia.
+The soundtrack was composed by Devi Sri Prasad with cinematography by Arthur A. Wilson and editing by Niranjan Devaramane.

+The film was Teja's first in over 20 years to feature him in a supporting role, the last being Budget Padmanabham (2001).

-The film was announced in August 2021, principal photography commenced in December 2021 with filming taking place in Hyderabad, Visakhapatnam and Malaysia.
-The soundtrack is composed by Devi Sri Prasad with cinematography by Arthur A. Wilson.
-Waltair Veerayya was released on 13 January 2023, and received mixed reviews from critics.
-The film was successful at the box office becoming the highest grossing Telugu film of 2023.
+Waltair Veerayya was released on 13 January 2023, coinciding with Sankranti weekend, and received mixed reviews from critics.
+The film became commercially successful at the box office, thus becoming the third highest-grossing Telugu film of 2023.